bhavanki/grounds/plugins/chat/README.md

 Chat messages are emitted as the chatting player, so anyone who has them muted does not see their messages.

+There are two commands in the plugin: `$chat` for ordinary system usage, and `$chatadmin` for maintaining channels.
+Any player can use the former, but only wizards may use the latter.

 The chat system also has a listener attribute for when a guest player is yoinked, which happens when they are created.
 The guest player is automatically added to the "#guest" channel, if it exists.

-*This plugin is still in development.
-Features like channel visibility and joinability are not yet implemented.*
+*This plugin is still in development.*

 ## Commands

 ### $chat say

 Says something in a chat channel.
+The player must be a member of the channel.
 Arguments: channel name, message.

 ### $chat join